Kloudless/kloudless-python/README.md

 #### Accessing nested resources

-The `Account` model has some helper attributes to make using class methods easier:
+The `Account` model has some helper attributes to make using class methods easier.
+For example:

 * `links` references the Link class
 * `files` references the File class
 * `folders` references the Folder class
-* `keys` references the Key class
 * `search` references the Search class
 * `recent` references the Recent class
 * `events` references the Events class
 * `multipart` references the Multipart class

+A full list can be viewed under the `Account` class in [resources.py](https://github.com/Kloudless/kloudless-python/blob/master/kloudless/resources.py).

 ## Examples